Nitrokey/nitrokey-documentation/nethsm/openssl.rst

         pacman -S libp11

 Then you need to configure OpenSSL to use the engine.
-This is done by adding the following line to your ``openssl.cnf`` file :
+This is done by adding the following line to your ``openssl.cnf`` file:

 .. code-block:: ini